-Irony can be a hard concept for students to grasp, even when every other word out of their mouth is sarcastic.
+Irony can be a hard concept for students to grasp, even when every other word out of their mouth is sarcastic (yes, that’s ironic).
 Help students understand irony in literature with these short stories.

 Teaching Irony the Hard Way